-It is thought that turmeric sprang forth from the forests of South Asia; it grows wild in Java and Indonesia.
-For thousands of years (at least 4,500) it has been revered not only as a spice but also for its medicinal qualities.
+It is thought that turmeric sprang forth from the forests of South Asia, and it grows wild in Java and Indonesia.
+For thousands of years (at least 4,500), it has been revered not only as a spice but also for its medicinal qualities.

-Near New Delhi, pots thought to be from as early as 2,500 B.C. contain residues of garlic, ginger, and turmeric.
-It was around 500 B.C. that is was used in Ayurveda (an Indian philosophy of natural healing) medicine.
+Near New Delhi, they have found pots thought to be from as early as 2,500 B.C. contain residues of garlic, ginger, and turmeric.
+According to records, since around 500 B.C., turmeric was used in Ayurveda (an Indian philosophy of natural healing) medicine.

-– Herbal Medicine: Biomolecular and Clinical Aspects, Chapter 13 (National Center for Biotechnology Information, NIH)
+– Herbal Medicine: Biomolecular and Clinical Aspects (National Center for Biotechnology Information, NIH)

-Before turmeric was gleaned for healing, it was prized because of the vibrant color it imparts.
-Buddhist monks wear robes of brilliant yellow; the color resembles saffron but the use of turmeric is just as effective and much less costly.
+Before turmeric was used for healing, it was prized for its vibrant color.
+Buddhist monks wear robes of brilliant yellow—the color resembles saffron but the use of turmeric is just as effective and much less costly.
 In Indian culture, a string necklace coated with turmeric paste is tied around the bride’s neck by her groom.
 This mangala sutra colors her skin and indicates to all who see it that she is a married woman.

-In winter, the landscape appears barren—but just below the surface of the earth there is life.
+In winter, the landscape appears barren—but just below the surface of the earth, there is life.
 The rhizomes of Curcuma longa are swelling and storing nutrients.
-As the soil warms, stems push upward and one by one leaf buds swell and unfurl.
-The monsoons begin and a sturdy stalk emerges from the center of the plant crowned by waxy funnel-shaped flowers.
-When the rains subside the plant begins to wither, not to announce the end of a season but to herald the beginning of the harvest time.
+As the soil warms, stems push upward and, one by one, leaf buds swell and unfurl.
+The monsoons begin, and a sturdy stalk emerges from the center of the plant, crowned by waxy funnel-shaped flowers.
+When the rains subside, the plant begins to wither—not to announce the end of a season, but to herald the beginning of harvest time.